BTMFBA: the best way to ward off artist or retail displacement is to buy the building

 Interestingly, bookstores in NYC, such as McNally-Jackson already have the same machine and have been doing this since 2011, and the NYT has reported on it.

 From the article:

 ...
 From 2000 to 2014, 28 percent of Paris bookstores closed, according to a 2015 report from the Paris Urban Planning Agency, a body assembled by the City Council in 1967 to chart social and economic evolution in the French capital.
 Crippling rent increases in Paris’s densely populated center were mostly to blame, as well as growing competition from e-commerce sites that are able to offer far more titles than a cramped city bookstore.
-The decline in sales of newspapers and magazines also contributed, since these are often sold alongside books in French bookstoresMissing the most significant take-away from the story.
+The decline in sales of newspapers and magazines also contributed, since these are often sold alongside books in French bookstoresMissing the most significant take-away from the story: Paris VitalQuartier initiative and the organization, SEMAEST, charged to carry out the program.
 A lot of the urbanist-oriented media has picked up on the Times story from the standpoint of the "technology" element, acting as if what Les Puf is doing is new or even complete.
 For example, McNally-Jackson works with writers so that they can publish and print their own books.
 I bought their manual on how to do it years ago, inspired by the thought.

 The Latin Quarter, which has the highest concentration of bookshops in the city, was among the worst-hit areas.
 In an effort to protect the neighborhood’s unique character — and prevent so-called blandification — the Paris City Council in 2008 made it the center of its Vital'Quartier program.
 The program buys retail spaces across Paris, renovates them and rents them to small culturally significant enterprises at far below market rates.
 Les Puf was leased one of these spaces on Rue Monsieur-le-Prince, allowing it to reopen in March just a few blocks from where it closed.